Aluerie/AluBot/README.md

 ![AluBot Social Preview](<assets/bots_profile/GitHub - Social Preview.png>)

-Initial idea was to send me notifications when my favorite  Dota 2/ League of Legends [twitch.tv](https://www.twitch.tv/) streamers pick my favorite heroes/champions and as games end edit the messages to include post-game information.
+The initial idea was to send me notifications when my favorite  Dota 2/ League of Legends [twitch.tv](https://www.twitch.tv/) streamers pick my favorite heroes/champions and as games end edit the messages to include post-game information.

 However, the whole process grew into making *a personal multipurpose bot*